D4dx-backend/ward-management/ward-management-system/WEEK_BASED_RECURRING_QUESTIONS.md

 ## Conclusion

 The new week-based structure provides a more intuitive and organized way to review recurring question responses.
 By focusing on a single question at a time and organizing results by week, users can better understand response patterns and trends over time.
-This approach aligns with the existing cluster visit structure and provides a consistent user experience across the application.
+This approach aligns with the existing House Visit structure and provides a consistent user experience across the application.